-NERA: world´s first fully 3D printed E-Bike
+NERA: the first fully 3D printed Motorbike in the World

 Discover how you can save time and money with 3D printing.

-NOWLAB Co-Founder & Managing Director Daniel Büning started with an idea: create a functional prototype that revolutionizes mobility that can be produced entirely with 3D printing.
+The NERA motorbike started with an idea: create a functional prototype that revolutionizes mobility and can be produced entirely with 3D printing.

 With Marco Mattia Cristofori in the design lead, we engineered NERA e-Bike from the ground up, disrupting traditional design, engineering and production in every aspect.
 The result is a 100-percent, customizable, functional prototype, designed and produced with more time- and cost- efficiency than previously imaginable.

-In building NERA, our designers and engineers didn’t simply adapt existing motorcycle designs; instead they envisioned a bike designed for large-format FFF technology, setting a benchmark for truly creative design and breaking the limits of traditional mindsets.
+In building NERA, our designers and engineers didn’t simply adapt existing motorcycle designs; instead they envisioned a bike designed for large-format FFF 3D printing, setting a benchmark for truly creative design and breaking the limits of traditional mindsets.

 To hear more about the design process behind the NERA, watch our OnDemand webinar Optimize your Design Process with 3D Printing hosted by Daniel Büning, BigRep's Chief Innovation Officer and one of the NERA's creators: